UTA-ACL2/Barkopedia/README.md

 ## 🤖 Result Submission

+In each specific competition page, click bottom left button `Login with Hugging Face` to grant the credential and submit your submission file.
 Please follow the instruction of each specific challenge in HuggingFace.